 Corpus linguistics is a rapidly-developing methodology in the study of language.
-It exploits the power of modern computer technology to manipulate and analyze large collections of naturallyoccurring language ("corpora").
+It exploits the power of modern computer technology to manipulate and analyze large collections of naturally-occurring language ("corpora").
 This course will introduce students to the use of computers and computerized corpora as tools for exploring the English language.
-Assessment: 100% coursework.